 NextWave is the EY global strategy and ambition to deliver long-term value to clients, people and society.
-It has put EY in a strong position continually to adapt and innovate, while the EY purpose of Building a better working world continues to inspire EY people not only to serve clients but also to use EY knowledge, skills and experiences to support the communities in which EY people live and work.
-The insights and quality services the EY organization delivers help build trust and confidence in the capital markets and in economies around the world.
-Globally, EYG has committed to investing \$2.5 billion in technology over the next three years with a strong focus on artificial intelligence, data and disruptive technologies to enhance audit quality.
+It has put EY in a strong position to continually adapt and innovate, while the EY purpose of building a better working world continues to inspire our people not only to serve clients, but also to use EY knowledge, skills and experiences to support the communities in which our people live and work.
+The insights and quality services EY member firms deliver help enhance trust in business and the capital markets in support of sustainable, long-term value creation.